MicrosoftDocs/microsoft-365-docs/defender/threat-intelligence/security-copilot-and-defender-threat-intelligence.md

 ### Provide feedback

 Your feedback on the Defender TI integration with Copilot for Security helps with development.
-To provide feedback, in Copilot, select **How’s this response?** at the bottom of each completed prompt and choose any of the following options:
+To provide feedback, in Copilot, select **How’s this response?** At the bottom of each completed prompt and choose any of the following options:
 - **Looks right** - Select this button if the results are accurate, based on your assessment.
 - **Needs improvement** - Select this button if any detail in the results is incorrect or incomplete, based on your assessment.
 - **Inappropriate** - Select this button if the results contain questionable, ambiguous, or potentially harmful information.